mtali/100days100projects/Day003 - npc-animations/README.md

 ### Third Day of #100days100projects

 Today is my third day of #100days100projects, and I am excited to share my enemy swarm background effect project.
-I leaned a lot about canvas API and how to effective manage swarm of enemies and randomize their movements
+I leaned a lot about canvas API and how to effectively manage swarm of enemies and randomize their movements

 ### Possible Improvements